A must do classic. This route is an excellent introduction the airy traverses found on Table Mountain.

 P3, 20 meters, grade 15.
 Starting from the left end of the ledge, climb up the face to a large ledge.

-Scramble through the final rock bands to a rockstar finish at the cable station.
-Prepare to be heckled by tourists.
+Scramble through the final rock bands to a celebrity finish at the cable station.
+Prepare to be heckled by tourists from the cable car.

 I recommend that you ask the staff at CityRock, the climbing gym in Observatory, for directions to Staircase Ledge.
 They have provided me with wonderful beta in the past, and were even kind enough to photocopy a few pages from the guidebook (which is out of print).